py2ai/py2ai.github.io/_posts/2021-01-31-Drag-and-Drop-CSV-file-with-axis-selection-gui.md

 ---

 Hello friends!
 This is part 15 of the PyQt5 GUI learning series.
-Recently, some friends have given us some interesting and fruitful suggestions related to part 07.
+Recently, some friends have given interesting suggestions related to part 07.
 In that tutorial we designed a GUI to drag and drop the csv file to show data.
 Today's tutorial is an extension to the previous one.
 So lets have a look at the
 suggestions: